For Television, Streaming & Radio

 Text “NOTES” to 25827 during the live broadcast to read about the composers, musicians and repertoire on your mobile device.

 Anywhere you can play online videos—computer, smart TV, tablet or smartphone—you can watch Minnesota Orchestra performances.
-After the concert has aired live, it remains on the This Is Minnesota Orchestra website so you can view it and other Minnesota Orchestra digital content at any time.
+After the concert has aired live, it remains on the This Is Minnesota Orchestra website for up to one week afterward.

 It depends on the performance.
-Each concert is available on our streaming website for at least two weeks.
-You will need to create a free This Is Minnesota Orchestra account (different from your account used to purchase tickets) to unlock all concerts and extras.
+Each concert will typically be available for free for one week.
+You will need to log in with your This Is Minnesota Orchestra account or purchase a digital subscription (available later this fall) to unlock all concerts and extras.

 You can read about the composers, musicians and repertoire in the program notes.
 Program notes are available in the program details under the video on our streaming website.